Donate to me if you enjoy the below guide!

 I finally did it.
-I deleted Twitter off my phone and subsequent apps off my phone.
-I still kept my twitter account active because a bunch of IFTTT recipes still post to it and a bunch of places have linked to it in the past and I don’t want to give up my username to a bad actor or troll.
-I did, however, request my data, move completely to Mastodon on a writer focused instance, and checked to see who I follow is on the Fediverse at large.
+I deleted Twitter completely.
+I requested my data, move completely to the Fediverse, and checked to see who I follow is on the Fediverse at large.
 Shockingly, more than half my followers and almost all of my friends have made the switch.

 I started using social media less a few years ago anyway, so this wasn’t a big change.
 In 2022, Elon Musk bought Twitter for a lump sum of money I will never have, which is why I’ve moved platforms completely.
 Even if you don’t have a Mastodon account, you can still follow me on Mastodon via RSS feed.

 My decisions to move completely hinged on the fact that Musk will soon own my data.
-What’s even more upsetting is the lack of content moderation he plans to take with the platform.
-He’s a free speech absolutist.
-In this day and age that means no protection for hate speech at all.
-I have absolutely no doubt he won’t live by his own principles and ban others for calling him what he is, a belligerent spoiled man that can’t stand challengingly articulated ideas and opinions.
-Even so, that’s a whole lot of mess that will be arriving soon and I wanted to get off this train before it becomes a trainwreck.
+What’s even more upsetting is the things that have festered after the purchase, and the lack of content moderation he plans to take with the platform.
+Even so, that’s a glimpse of a whole lot of mess that will be arriving soon and I wanted to get off this train before it becomes a hate filled wreck.

 To understand Mastodon and how it works, you should know that even though it’s a different platform, it still operates like Twitter.
 It’s a social media platform that allows users to post short status messages up to 500 characters or more depending on where you sign up.
 You can follow users, direct message them, reply to posts, and post media such as images and videos as well as audio clips.